-- Good neighborly relations, in particular with the EU neighbor-states are a legitimate condition, and a sensible one - stability is required from all prospective member states; thus, there is no issue of special (negative and unfair) treatment of N. Macedonia.
+Good neighborly relations, in particular with the EU neighbor-states are a legitimate condition, and a sensible one - stability is required from all prospective member states; thus, there is no issue of special (negative and unfair) treatment of N. Macedonia.

 - The treaties with Bulgaria and Greece and their implementation are part of the obligation to build good neighborly relations and achieve them toward the end of the negotiation process; apparently, the EU has set a political framework for this, not a "historical one," even if this framework implies that N. Macedonia ought to resolve its cultural and identity related ("history related," as we called them in the region) disputes with the neighbors; cultural and national identity related disputes are explosive when it comes to the stability and security of a region, including that of N. Macedonia and its neighbors, as well of the continent of Europe. - Recognition of the Bulgarian minority should not be an issue for a country that recognizes all the ethnic communities as constituents of the nation.
 It is a condition for further negotiations as it vouches for the candidate's good will toward the neighbors.
-Should the Macedonian society fail to support this idea, N. Macedonia will effectively self-veto itself.

-We can only repeat the aforementioned realization: a common ground must be found on which these entirely mutually exclusive discourses can become subject to critical conversation of good will, and a reinvention of a newly shared common language on the issue of enlargement as well as on the other aspects of the problem of polarization can be forged.
+Should the Macedonian society fail to sup- port this idea, N. Macedonia will effectively self-veto itself. - We can only repeat the aforementioned realization: a common ground must be found on which these entirely mutually exclusive discourses can become subject to critical conversation of good will.
+The polarized parties of the public discourse on the EU enlargement ought to put an effort in reinventing a newly shared common language.
+Similar attempts must be made to address the other aspects of the problem of polarization.

-ADDENDUM on Demographics
+Addendum on Demographics